Inform us of barriers to trade and investment

 The Ministry for Foreign Affairs offers companies services that help to eliminate barriers to trade.
-Ongoing dialogue with the private sector is vital for effective removal of trade barriers.
+Ongoing dialogue with the business sector is of paramount importance for us to be able to promote the removal of trade barriers in an efficient and effective manner.

 - high customs tariffs

-- import, export, or customs formalities that are ineffective or result in unnecessary expenses
+- import, export, or customs formalities that are ineffective or create unnecessary expenses

 - technical regulations that discriminate against foreign companies or products